Toyota Century: First generation (G20/G30/G40; 1967)

-The original Century was based on the 1964 Crown Eight, which featured the 2.6 L V8 Toyota V engine, and appeared almost two years after the October 1965 introduction of the 4-liter Nissan President.
+The original Century was based on the 1964 Crown Eight, which featured the 2.6 L V8 Toyota V engine, and appeared almost two years after the October 1965 introduction of the 4-litre Nissan President.
 Apart from minor cosmetic changes and engine upgrades, the design remained largely untouched during its 30-year production run.
 This appearance has also inspired the designs of subsequent versions, as it remains desired by its clientele.
 The Century used an electromagnetic door latch that integrated a door lock, and the interior and exterior door handles were electrically operated.
 The Crown Eight used a button for interior use to release the latch mechanism, while the Century provided a conventional door release handle that remained electrically operated.
+The Century was given the "VG20" model designation, inheriting the "VG10" designation from the predecessor model.

 The 1967 Century was equipped with an upgraded version of the Crown Eight engine, the 3.0 L 3V.
-1973 saw the introduction of the 3.4 L 4V, replaced by the 4V-U two years later, benefitting from the installation of emission control technology Toyota called "TTC".
+In April 1973, the 3.4 L 4V was introduced.
+It was replaced by the 4V-U two years later, benefitting from the installation of emission control technology Toyota called "TTC".
 Only column shifters were available at first, with a manual being the base option.
 The manually shifted versions (Type A and Type B) were discontinued in 1973 and August 1974 respectively.
-The 3.4-liter V8 received fuel injection in November 1978 (4V-EU), enabling the car to meet the 1978 Emissions Standards.
+The 3.4-litre V8 received fuel injection in November 1978 (4V-EU), enabling the car to meet the 1978 Emissions Standards.
 This also meant that the chassis code was changed, to VG35.

-The engine was once again changed to the 4.0 L 5V-EU in November 1982 (VG40), along with an all-new exterior appearance.
+The engine was once again changed to the 4.0 L 5V-EU in November 1982 (VG40), along with major facelift.
 Note that the 3V, 4V, and 5V do not refer to the number of valves in the engine but simply denote model names in the Toyota V engine range.
 On the "C" pillar there is a badge in blue with a gothic-style "C" for Century with a label "V8" below.
 The suspension used trailing arms for the front and rear wheels with airbag support springs.